florianschafer/frogspawn/README.md

 ##### Building Labeled Graphs

 Internally, graphs are efficiently stored in a compressed sparse format with integers as vertex ids.
-Since most of the time graphs are labeled, i.e. their vertices represent some business objects or just plain strings, there are a couple of convenience classes that automatically provide a mapping between internal vertex ids and those objects.
-In these cases, it is recommended to use the supplied `LabeledGraphBuilder` for building graphs:
+Since the average use case deals with labeled graph (i.e. graphs whose vertices represent some business objects or just plain strings), there are a couple of convenience classes that automatically provide a mapping between internal vertex ids and those objects.
+In these cases, it is strongly recommended to use the supplied `LabeledGraphBuilder` for building graphs:

 ```java